ezakhar/help/en/basics/analyse-detailed-activity.md

 ---

-# Indicators in the completed activity calculated by Staminity {#measures}
+# Indicators in the completed activity that are calculated by Staminity {#measures}

 Staminity calculates a set of indicators as for the whole activity, as for a lap, segment or any part of the activity selected on the chart, based on the initial data registered by sports watch or by a program on the smartphone.